-Background: Mr. Siering is an independent member of our Board of Directors and has served as a director of our company since its inception.
+Thomas E. Siering is a member of our Board of Directors and has served as a director of our company since its inception.
 Mr. Siering also serves as a director of Two Harbors Investment Corp.
 (NYSE: TWO), and has served as its Chief Executive Officer and President since its founding in May 2009.
-Mr. Siering is a Partner of our external manager, Pine River Capital Management L.P., and is a Director of the Pine River Foundation.
-Prior to joining Pine River in 2006, Mr. Siering was head of the Value Investment Group at EBF & Associates, a private investment firm, from 1989 until 2006.
+Mr. Siering is a Partner of our Manager and is a Director of the Pine River Foundation.
+Prior to joining our Manager in 2006, Mr. Siering was head of the Value Investment Group at EBF & Associates, a private investment firm, from 1989 until 2006.
 During that period, he was also the manager for Merced Partners, LP, a private investment firm, and Tamarack International Limited, a closed end, non-diversified investment management company.
 Mr. Siering was named a Partner at EBF & Associates in 1997.
 Mr. Siering joined EBF & Associates in 1989 as a trader.
-From 1987 to 1989, Mr. Siering held various positions in the Financial Markets Department at Cargill, Inc. From 1981 until 1987, Mr. Siering was employed in the Domestic Soybean Processing Division at Cargill in both trading and managerial roles.
+From 1987 to 1989, Mr. Siering held various positions in the Financial Markets Department at Cargill, Inc. From 1981 until 1987, Mr. Siering employed in the Domestic Soybean Processing Division at Cargill in both trading and managerial roles.
 Mr. Siering also served on the board of directors of Silver Bay Realty Trust Corp.
-Mr. Siering holds a B.B.A. from the University of lowa with a major in Finance.
-We believe Mr. Siering is qualified to serve as a director of the company because of his extensive investment experience and his role as a partner of Pine River, which helps ensure that adequate resources are devoted to our company.
+(NYSE: SBY).
+Mr. Siering holds a B.B.A. from the University of Iowa with a major in Finance.
+We believe Mr. Siering is qualified to serve as a director of the company because of his extensive investment experience and his role as a partner of our Manager, which helps ensure that adequate resources are devoted to our company.